Mawbyite: Chemical properties

 The pure ferric end-member of the mineral is dimorphous with carminite, meaning they share the same formula but form different crystal structures.
 Furthermore, the unit cells of the two minerals are related.
 Mawbyite does not show any radioactive or fluorescent properties.
 It mainly consists of lead (35.12%), oxygen (24.16%), arsenic (23.09%) and iron (16.35%) by weight, but otherwise has zinc (1.01%) and contains a negligible amount of hydrogen (0.28%) as well.
 Due to lack of material of any composition, it could not be determined whether the mineral has water content in its composition, hence it is unknown whether the endmember is anhydrous or not.
 Due to the similarities between mawbyite and tsumcorite in systematic absences in the powder data, and due to laue symmetry, the space group is believed to be C2/m.
 It forms drusy crusts in spessartine- and quartz-rich host rocks in small cavities and on fractures, by the oxidation of primary sulfides and arsenites under less acidic pH conditions compared to its dimorph, which forms at around a level of 3 in pH.
 The type of the principal rocks which host the mineral are almost entirely made of quartz and spessartine.
 These hosts are friable to compact granular metamorphic rocks.
 In quartz, they line solution cavities.
 Due to its appearance, it may be confused with another lead-iron-arsenate, arsenbrackebuschite, although the latter has a much higher lead content.

-Occurences
+Occurrences

-At Broken Hill, Australia, mawbyite can be found in a reaction halo that's rich in arsenic.
+At Broken Hill, Australia, mawbyite can be found in a reaction halo that is rich in arsenic.
 The crystals occur in the oxidization zone of a metamorphosed stratiform lead-zinc orebody.
 At Moldava in the Czech Republic, it can be found in the oxidization zone of silver-lead-copper-bismuth mineralization in fluorite, barite, and quartz veins.
 At the former location, mawbyite is associated with duftite, bayldonite, hidalgoite, pharmacosiderite, segnitite, corkite-beudantite, adamite-olivenite, and other iron-manganese oxides.
 At the latter location, it is associated with mimetite, thometzekite and philipsbornite.
 Goethite is also described as an associated mineral in the form of substrate, just as manganese oxides.
 It is also said to be in close proximity with a copper-iron-lead arsenate which is yet to be described.